 Nutrition Care (Feeding Care)

-Depending on the patient's condition, nutritional requirements may be provided by regular meals or by tube feeding.
+Depending on the patient's condition, nutritional requirements may be provided by regular meals or by tube feeding at home.
 Patient who are unable to feed themselves are assisted and abnormal intake of food is recorded and reported.
 Supplemental nourishment is supplied when indicated and fluids are offered between meals.

 Any cutaneous lesions, thyroid enlargement, dental caries, loose teeth gum problems, nausea, vomiting, dehydration, diarrhoea, or constipation is noted.